 Our students love our friendly atmosphere: 100% of our students studying biology and ecology programmes said they were satisfied with their course in the 2013 National Students Survey.
-Biological Sciences at Lancaster was ranked 8th in the UK in the Good University Guide 2014 and tenth in the Complete University Guide 2014.
+Biosciences at Lancaster was ranked 9th in the UK and best in the North West in the 2015 Guardian University Guide.

 Are biological sciences or ecology for me?

 Have you studied biology at school or college?
 Are you interested in the big questions about life on earth from how it all began to the development of treatments to prevent disease or how humans impact on the planet?
 Then our range of programmes from Ecology and Conservation through Environmental Biology and Biological Sciences to Biomedical and Life Sciences could have the content you are looking for.

 Studying Biological Sciences at Lancaster University provides a thorough grounding in the principles of biology including cellular and molecular biology, physiology, and the biology of whole organisms including training in the key techniques associated with modern biological research.

 Ecology focuses particularly on the interaction between different species on the planet and how these environmental and biotic interactions influence the way that ecosystems function, whereas conservation helps find solutions to the most pressing challenges to maintaining biological diversity.
 We were one of the first universities in the world to offer a degree in Ecology.

 Our degrees provide students with the opportunity to link key challenges such as maintaining biodiversity to human use of the environment and human health.
 We offer one of the widest choices of study options anywhere in the UK.
 This flexibility means it’s easy to move between programmes if you find your passions lie in a particular discipline.